microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

    1. `MainIdentifierPrefix` (*optional*)
       1. This string will be used to prefix the name of your Cromwell on Azure resource group and associated resources.
 If not specified, the default value of "coa" followed by random characters is used as a prefix for the resource group and all Azure resources created for your Cromwell on Azure instance.
 After installation, you can search for your resources using the `MainIdentifierPrefix` value.<br/>
    1. `ResourceGroupName` (*optional*, **required** when you only have owner-level access of the *resource group*)
-      1. Species the name of a pre-existing resource group that you wish to deploy into.
+      1. Specifies the name of a pre-existing resource group that you wish to deploy into.

 Run the following at the command line or terminal after navigating to where your executable is saved:
 ```